View Lane Goodson's Obituary on theledger.com and share memories

 Lane had a thirst for knowledge, the outdoors, and books.
 He loved nothing more than spending time outside fishing, camping, catching shrimp, and teaching his grandchildren how to make boats to float on Scott Lake.
 He was always prepared to welcome friends and family into his home with offers of fresh watermelon and cantaloupe.

-Lane was preceded in death by his parents, James Julian Goodson, his mother Martha Minter Goodson Gardner, his beloved son and fishing buddy, Dara Goodson, his grandson, Crosby Goodson, and his great grandchildren Erin Narkawicz and James Ashe.
-He is survived by Betty Jo, his wife of 65 years, and too many relatives and loved friends to count but these include his children, Melanie Nark-awicz (Tony), Robin Carr (Tom), Minter Goodson (Andrea), and Lief Goodson (Georgianna), 12 living grandchildren, and 9 living great great grandchildren.
+Lane was preceded in death by his parents, James Julian Goodson, his mother Martha Minter Goodson Gardner, his beloved son and fishing buddy, Dara Goodson, grandson, Crosby Goodson, and his great grandchildren Erin Nark-awicz and James Ashe.
+He is survived by Betty Jo, his wife of 65 years, and too many relatives and loved friends to count but these include his children, Melanie Narkawicz (Tony), Robin Carr (Tom), Minter Goodson (Andrea), and Lief Goodson (Georgianna), daughter-in-law Cheryl Goodson, 12 living grandchildren, and 9 great great grandchildren.

 A memorial service will be held Monday, March 4, 2019 at 3 PM at Edgewood Baptist Church, 403 E Edgewood Drive, Lakeland, Fl 33803.